ambirdsall/ambirdsall.github.io/blag/src/posts/what-does-it-even-mean-for-the-media-to-be-objective_2016-10-04.html.md

 > reach has had a documented [impact](http://www.advocate.com/transgender/2016/7/13/survey-shows-how-trans-bathroom-predator-myth-hurts-real-people) on the psychological and physical safety of the
 > transgender community.

 The problem is that that "obscure notion of objectivity" is neither obscure nor, I would argue, objectivity.
 I suspect, if asked to define "media objectivity", a lot of Americans would sketch out a concept similar to this: an objective media does not try to shape events, it merely reports on them.
 I suspect FAR more strongly that this is how the American media itself sees its mission.
 If the pitfall to be avoided is a thumb on the scales, then you're at the mercy of the existing terms of debate; which is at the mercy of what humans believe; which, c'mon, we've been over that already.
-Like [400 years ago](https://www.gutenberg.org/files/5500/5500-h/5500-h.htm).
+Like [400 years ago](https://www.gutenberg.org/files/5500/5500-h/5500-h.htm) already.
 But for all the "obscure notion" shade it's trying to throw, the article doesn't challenge that as the framework for judging "objectivity".
 And as long as that's in place, journalists either have to err on the side of not being to critical or they need to get rid of "objectivity" as the primary standard.
 And that's hogwash.

 ## Why that's a problem